” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 ” and “

-”.If you look at “2⁵ = 32”, “2⁴ = 16”, “2³ = 8”, “2² = 4”, “2¹ = 2”, you can see the result is halved each time.
-So it’s natural to think that “2⁰ = 1”.
+”.If you look at “2⁵ = 32”, “2⁴ = 16”, “2³ = 8”, “2² = 4”, “2¹ = 2”, the result is halved each time, so you can see that it is natural to think “2⁰ = 1”.

 ” is sometimes defined as “